 LS: Continued DEI efforts in our hiring process, internal DEI training, and partnering with the Elsmere Volunteer Committee to support diverse initiatives within the Denver community!

-JM: We are moving forward on a few initiatives stemming from our company survey on Inclusion.
-We will be reviewing our mentorship program and conducting a feedback survey to see how the program can be improved for maximum effectiveness.
-We are also working on increasing the diversity of our applicant and hiring pool.
-We are looking into gathering benchmark data and best practices to ensure we reflect the diversity of Denver in our company demographics.
+JM: Several initiatives are underway to improve diversity, equity, and inclusion at Elsmere Education, stemming from our company survey on Inclusion.
+Our mentorship program will be reviewed and a feedback survey will be conducted to assess its effectiveness.
+We are also working on increasing the diversity of our applicants and hiring pool.
+Benchmark data and best practices are being gathered to ensure that our company demographics reflect the diversity of Denver.

 What would you say to an Elsmerian who is interested in joining the committee?

-LS: In general, DEI conversations can often scare people away for fear of saying the wrong statement or not knowing specific information about a topic and this can impact people’s desire to get involved.
+LS: In general, DEI conversations can often scare people away for fear of saying the wrong statement or not knowing specific information about a topic, which can impact people’s desire to get involved.
 However, our committee is about sharing in community, learning from one another, and creating a safe non-judgmental space.
-If you are interested or just want to learn more about what we do, please don’t hesitate to reach out to one of our members or come join our next meeting!
+If you are interested or just want to learn more about what we do, please don’t hesitate to reach out to one of our members or join our next meeting!

 A huge thank you to John and Lauren for their interview in this feature!
 If you are a prospective (or current!)
 Elsmerian and want to be involved in Elsmere’s DEI efforts, check out John and Lauren’s bios on our Teams page or explore our Careers page for our open positions – we’re hiring!